trek-view/gopro2gsv/README.md

 ## READ BEFORE YOU BEGIN

 * this script does not work with unprocessed files from Fusion or MAX cameras. gopro2frames will take GoPro Fusion dual fisheye images, GoPro Fusion dual fisheye videos, or GoPro MAX 360 videos and convert them into equirectangular image frames that can be uploaded using photo mode, see: https://github.com/trek-view/gopro2frames
+* this script is not suitable for videos shot

 ## Inputs